cheina97/liqo-network-docs/pages/crds/firewall.md

 This firewall configuration contains several rules with different purposes.

-The following rule solves an issue with some CNIs like Calico.
-When a packet coming from a pod is sent towards a destination which is not part of the local cluster, the CNI should masquerade the traffic using and IP (usualy the node's one).
-The solution is to use a double SNAT which apply a useless rule.
-This trick nullifies the masquerade, allowing the pod' traffic to be sent with its original source IP.
+Sometimes CNIs masquerade traffic which is not part of the pod CIDR.
+This masquerade can cause issues when the traffic needs to be routed back to the originating cluster.
+To prevent this, a SNAT rule is applied to packets that are originated from the pod CIDR and destined to the remote pod CIDR.

 ```yaml
 - match: